RoRoche/OpaqueUrlApi/README.md

 ## Ciphering concerns

-Next steps are the following:
+In order to define ciphering portions, we need to:

-1. Define passphrase, i.e. the secret to use to encrypt and decrypt URL (see `Passphrase` interface and its `DefaultPassphrase` implementation), here is an example:
+1. define a passphrase, i.e. the secret to use to encrypt and decrypt URL (see `Passphrase` interface and its `DefaultPassphrase` implementation):

 ```java
 public final class DefaultPassphrase implements Passphrase {